 The Stipulation requires the preparation of a Well Management Plan (WMP) when Potentially Severe Water Shortage Conditions or Severe Water Shortage Conditions exist prior to the completion of a Supplemental Water project.
-The WMP provides for steps to be taken by the NCSD, GSWC (formerly named Southern California Water Company [SCWC]), and Woodlands, under these water shortage conditions.
+The WMP provides for steps to be taken by the NCSD, GSWC, and Woodlands, under these water shortage conditions.
 The WMP has no applicability to either P66 or Overlying Owners as defined in the Stipulation.
-The WMP was adopted by the TG in January 2010 and submitted to the Court in April 2010 with the 2009 Annual Report, and is attached as Appendix C to this report.
-On April 14, 2014, the NMMA Water Shortage Response Stages were endorsed by the TG and submitted to the Court with the 2013 Annual Report (see Appendix C).
+The WMP was adopted by the TG in January 2010 and submitted to the Court in April 2010 with the 2009 Annual Report, (see Appendix C).
+On April 14, 2014, the NMMA Water Shortage Response Stages was endorsed by the TG and submitted to the Court with the 2013 Annual Report (see Appendix C).